-The Virginia Human Rights Act prohibits employment practices that discriminate on the basis of disability (VA Code Sec.
+The Virginia Human Rights Act prohibits employment practices that discriminate based on disability (VA Code Sec.
 2.2-3900et seq.).
 The Virginians with Disabilities Act (VDA) prohibits employment practices that discriminate against qualified individuals with a disability (VA Code Sec.
 51.5-41).
-The law covers all employers, regardless of size (Yates v.
+The VDA covers all employers, regardless of size (Yates v.
 Volunteer Health Care Sys., 783 F. Supp.
 1002 (W.D.
 Va.
 1992)).

 Qualified individual with a disability.
 A qualified individual with a disability is able to perform the essential functions of his or her job.
-The VDA prohibits employers from making employment decisions on the basis of the disability.
+The VDA prohibits employers from making employment decisions based on the disability.

 Reasonable accommodation.
 The VDA also requires employers to make reasonable accommodations to allow employees with disabilities to continue performing their jobs, unless making such accommodations imposes an undue hardship or burden on the employer.